Nemocas/AbstractAlgebra.jl/docs/src/map_cache.md

 Caches can be disabled by setting the value of the parameter `enabled` to `false`.
-This allows for the user to quickly go through code and completely disable caches of maps that were previously enabled, for testing purposed, etc.
+This allows for the user to quickly go through code and completely disable caches of maps that were previously enabled, for testing purposes, etc.

 Caches can also be turned on and off at run time (see below).